mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/release-notes/index.md

 For more information on this capability, see [Attach an Existing Kubernetes Cluster][attach_existing_kubernetes_cluster]

-### Helm charts
+## Helm charts
 The Projects tab now shows all of the current Helm Release charts, their chart version, and the names of the clusters.

-### Cluster management
+## Cluster management
 Kommander now supports attaching existing, external clusters that have additional networking restrictions in place such as a DMZ, a proxy server, or being behind a firewall.
-More information is available at, [Attaching an Existing Kubernetes Cluster](https://docs.d2iq.com/dkp/kommander/1.4/clusters/attach-cluster/).
+For more information see [Attach an Existing Kubernetes Cluster](https://docs.d2iq.com/dkp/kommander/1.4/clusters/attach-cluster/).

 # Breaking changes